marcglasberg/assorted_layout_widgets/README.md

 ### Debugging:

-* If need to quickly and temporarily add a color to your box so that you can see it, you can use the constructors
-  `Box.r` for red, `Box.g` for green, `Box.b` for blue, and `Box.y` for yellow.
+* If you need to quickly and temporarily add a color to your box so that you can see it, you can use the constructors `Box.r` for red, `Box.g` for green, `Box.b` for blue, and `Box.y` for yellow.

   ```
   Box(child: myChild);